AdamHutchison/dev-init/README.md

 }
 ```

-### The Base Module
+### The Base Module (Digging Deeper)

-The base module defines commands that are always available
+The base module defines commands that are always available.

 ### The Common Module
 The common module defines commands that are availavble from within any context (but only if thwre is a context!).